Lital-Ben-Baruch/dji_drone_vision/README.md

 ## Features
 - Control and interface with the DJI Tello RYZE drone for various computer vision applications.
 - Examples and resources for common vision tasks.
+- Face detection functionality that operates the drone to identify faces and mark them with a rectangle.
+- Camera feed integration for local processing via `pid_with_camera.py`.

 ## Getting Started